Topic:

 Granica is a cloud cost management platform that reduces Google Cloud Platform costs using three tools:

-• Granica Crunch.
-A data lake compression tool that uses novel ML-powered algorithms to significantly reduce the physical size of data and thus shrink cloud storage costs.
+- Granica Crunch.
+A data lakehouse-native compression tool that uses novel ML-powered algorithms to significantly reduce the physical size of columnar data files and thus shrink cloud storage costs.

 Google Cost Management